-The Group auditors changed during 2013.
+The Corporation auditors changed during 2013.
 With effect from 12 November 2013, BDO LLP of London, United Kingdom ("BDO") was appointed as Group auditor.
 The incumbent, KPMG LLP of Calgary, Canada ("KMPG") resigned effective 12 November 2013.
-Fees presented in the table above are to the date of resignation.
+Fees presented in the table below are to the date of resignation.
 The above amounts exclude Canadian / Australian GST and European VAT as applicable.
 The amounts exclude the reimbursement of expenses.

-For the year ended 31 December
+For the year ended 31 December 2013 US\$'000

-2013 2012

-\$'000 \$'000

-Audit fees - BDO 112

-September 2013 quarterly review fees - BDO Tax fees - BDO 15 -
+Audit fees - KPMG Quarterly review fees - KPMG Tax fees - KPMG All other fees - KPMG - 38 - 14

-- -

-All other fees - BDO (i) 88 -

-215
+52